 Numeric (decimal) fields are fine.

-#2 Updated by Damien Smith about 4 years ago
+#2 Updated by Damien Smith over 4 years ago

 This only occurs with the text edit widget.
 Tested with Lyon and Master and the problem also exists.
 The only workaround is to use a "range" widget but then you have to know in advance the number of decimal places required.